Wedding Day Timeline: Everything You Need to Know

 Time: 5 minutes

-Following your first dance, you and your new spouse might want to take the opportunity—while all eyes are still on you—to thank everyone for attending the celebration.
-A family member, often the parents or a family member of the couple, typically also offers a wedding reception welcome toast, thanking guests and inviting everyone to enjoy the meal.
+Following your first dance, you and your new spouse might want to take the opportunity to thank everyone for attending.
+The parents or a family member of the couple typically also offer a welcome toast, thanking guests and inviting everyone to enjoy the meal.

 DINNER